Diablo Immortal: Public alpha testing

 In further February 2021 interviews, development team members stated that although they remained focused on mobile platforms, they were "not necessarily going to block" efforts by others to emulate it on other devices.
-They also confirmed the game to be based on a brand new engine, not used for any previous NetEase games, with the same quality standards as other Blizzard-developed games:"Game development at Blizzard is all about making sure that we ask ourselves the questions, like 'is this good enough?'
+They also confirmed the game to be based on a brand new engine called Messiah Engine, not used for any previous NetEase games, with the same quality standards as other Blizzard-developed games:"Game development at Blizzard is all about making sure that we ask ourselves the questions, like 'is this good enough?'
 That's sometimes why it takes a long time for us to make what we make ...
 [NetEase] completely subscribe to our commitment to quality, which was a pre-requisite to having this partnership ...
 This is an engine that NetEase is using for the first time.
 It wasn't [used for] any of those previous games people are comparing it to.
 It's being built from scratch on a new engine, and it's not a re-skin of Diablo III ...
 It is a wholly new game that we've built."The team also revealed how they had made player feedback a core component of the alpha test, implementing a system which allowed them to look at all of the feedback submitted through the in-game feedback tool:"At the end of our Technical Alpha, we looked at every single piece of feedback we got ...
 We basically did a summit where we had all the team on a Zoom, and I was sharing my screen, and we just went line-by-line ...
 In the end, we do have to make a judgment call, but we really do value that kind of feedback, especially when we see clear trends over multiple players.
 And we're also looking at Reddit and other community channels to get anecdotes and other feedback from there, as well."An example given of changes made in response to this feedback was how the team had strengthened the wizard class's ice-based attacks, to support ways in which players wanted to use these skills, and address concerns that the class was "underpowered".